Parth Samthaan, Erica Fernandes, Hina Khan & Others Party Hard At Pooja Banerjee's Birthday Bash

 The Birthday Girl

 The birthday girl looked gorgeous in a lilac outfit with chunky metal and thread embroidery on the dress.
-She was seen posing for cameras with a blue feather sash.
+She was seen posing for the cameras with a blue feather sash.

 In Picture: Pooja Banerjee, Sandeep Sejwal & Ekta Kapoor

 Pooja and her husband Sandeep Sejwal, who were seen on Nach Baliye 9, had a blast with the guests.
-The actress had even shared a few pictures and vidoes on her Instagram stories.
+The actress had even shared a few pictures and videos on her Instagram stories.

 Pooja With Erica